Meandmybadself/bryant-controller/README.md

 #Bryant-Controller

 ## Overview
-What's the point in having an internet-controlled thermostat if it's controlled via a closed & archaic infrastructure?
+What's the point in having an internet-controlled thermostat if it's controlled via a closed & archaic infrastructure (Flash)?

 ## Build notes
 * System expects the environment variables to be defined –